jpweideman/DL-Storm-Initiation-Nowcasting/src/training/README.md

 ```

 - All arguments used for the run are saved as `args.json` in the run directory for reproducibility.
-- Add `--no_wandb` to disable Weights & Biases logging (recommended for local or test runs).
+- Add `--no_wandb` to disable Weights & Biases logging.

 ## Example: Test a UNet 3D CNN Model